The Sepsis Alert Becomes the Triage Bell

 A hospital already listens through machines: monitors, lab results, medication orders, nursing notes, vital signs, cultures, oxygen levels, and the electronic health record.
 A sepsis prediction model changes the listening posture.
 It does not wait for one decisive fact.
 It watches a pattern and tries to ring before the patient fully declares.

 That makes the sepsis alert one of the cleanest examples of useful and dangerous clinical AI.
 The goal is not abstract intelligence.
 It is a bell: look now, evaluate now, draw labs now, start treatment now, escalate now.
-The system's social power comes from where the bell lands in the hospital day.
+The system's social power comes from where the bell lands in the hospital day and what it makes seem negligent to ignore.

 Why Sepsis Wants Speed

 The medical reason for alerting is serious.
-CDC's Hospital Sepsis Program Core Elements define sepsis as life-threatening organ dysfunction caused by a dysregulated response to infection.
-The same CDC page says the United States has an estimated 1.7 million adult sepsis hospitalizations each year, with 350,000 resulting in hospital death or discharge to hospice.
-CDC also notes growing interest in clinical decision support for sepsis recognition and treatment, while saying more work is needed on accuracy, usability, and clinical impact.
+CDC's Hospital Sepsis Program Core Elements describe sepsis as life-threatening organ dysfunction caused by a dysregulated response to infection.
+The same CDC material estimates 1.7 million adult sepsis hospitalizations in the United States each year, with 350,000 ending in hospital death or discharge to hospice.
+It also notes growing interest in clinical decision support for sepsis recognition and treatment, while warning that accuracy, usability, and clinical impact still need improvement.

 The Model Does Not Page Alone

 The visible alert hides the implementation chain.
 A vendor builds a model.
 A hospital chooses thresholds.
-The EHR displays a score.
-A committee decides whether to page a nurse, resident, rapid response team, or sepsis coordinator.
+The EHR displays a score or flag.
+A committee decides whether to page a nurse, resident, rapid response team, pharmacist, or sepsis coordinator.
 A clinician decides whether the alert fits the patient.
-A pharmacy and lab system must absorb the downstream work.
+A pharmacy, lab, bed-management system, and documentation workflow must absorb the downstream work.

 The FDA's January 2026 Clinical Decision Support Software guidance clarifies that some decision support software is outside the definition of a medical device when it meets statutory criteria, while other software functions remain device software under FDA policy.
 That boundary matters because a sepsis model can look like advice, workflow, quality improvement, or a regulated medical function depending on intended use, transparency, and how the output is meant to influence clinical judgment.